 To earn a minor in Music, students must complete a minimum of 15 semester hours.
-Three lower-division courses are required for the minor: One in musicology, one in music theory, and one in ethnomusicology.
+Three lower-division courses are required for Social Work 94 the minor: One in musicology, one in music theory, and one in ethnomusicology.
 Six hours of electives are required for the minor, and three of these elective hours must be upper division courses taken at UIS.
 The program may approve transfer credit of no more than two courses.
 Students should consult with an academic advisor to ensure that they have understood the minor requirements.

 MUS 111 Fundamentals of Music Theory 3

 MUS 121 Music Appreciation 3

 MUS 191 Musics of the World 3

-Select 6 hours of upper division of electives, three hours of which must be 6
+Select 6 hours of of electives, three hours of which must be 6

+upper division

-ART 367 ECCE: Arts and Identity in Pacific Island Cultures
+ART 367 ECCE: Arts and Identity in Pacific Island Cultures 3

+or MUS 36 7ECCE: Arts and Identity in Pacific Island Cultures

+or SOA 367 7 ECCE: Arts and Identity in Pacific Island Cultures

-MUS 101 Vocal Music Ensemble 1
+MUS 101 Vocal Music Ensemble

-MUS 105 Instrumental Music Ensemble 1
+MUS 105 Instrumental Music Ensemble

 MUS 131 Beginning Class Guitar

 MUS 133 Beginning Class Piano

-MUS 141 Individual Music Lessons I 1
+MUS 141 Individual Music Lessons I

 MUS 151 Arts & Identity: Japan & U.S.

 MUS 181 Introduction to Music Technology

 MUS 261 Introduction to Music Education

 or TEP 261 Introduction to Music Education

-MUS 301 Vocal Music Ensemble 2
+MUS 301 Advanced Vocal Music Ensemble

-MUS 305 Instrumental Music Ensemble 2
+MUS 305 Advanced Instrumental Ensemble

 MUS 319 ECCE: Music and Social Justice

+or SOA 319 9 ECCE: Music and Social Justice

+MUS 334 Entrepreneurship in the Arts

+or ART 334 1 Entrepreneurship in the Arts

+or BUS 334 4 Entrepreneurship in the Arts

+or THE 334 1 Entrepreneurship in the Arts

+MUS 335 Jazz in American Culture

+MUS 341 Individual Music Lessons II

+MUS 380 Topics in Music

+MUS 419 ECCE: American Musics

+or SOA 419 9 ECCE: American Musics

+MUS 499 Tutorial

+SOA 335 Jazz in American Culture

+Total Hours 15